Fast-Whimsy/ECM-Framework/lineage/lineage_notes.md

 Minimal example objects were created to demonstrate how the schemas are used in practice.

-These examples serve as templates for future CMF instances.
+These examples serve as templates for future developmental instances of Fast Whimsy's world view frameworks.